 habitat by reducing erosion, trapping sediment, and building up a plantable structure which will eventually

 The project is a joint effort with the Mayor's Office of

-Army National Guard who dropped the trees in coastal zones selected by the U.S.
+Army National Guard who use the tree drop as a training exercise - dropping the trees in areas selected by the U.S.

 Fish and Wildlife Service.

 Learn more about resource management techniques at Bayou Sauvage NWR